Wuwei Gansu, China Travel Guide

 Wuwei is generally safe with low violent crime rates.
 Be mindful of petty crime in crowded areas.
 Gansu Province is seismically active, so earthquake awareness is prudent.

 Chinese traffic can be chaotic.
-Unfamiliarity with local driving rules and road signs (mostly in The chinese language) can create challenges.
+Unfamiliarity with local rules of the road and road signs (for the most part in The chinese language) could produce challenges.
 Public transportation or ride-sharing services (DiDi) offer safer alternatives for navigating the city and region.

-No specific exit fees or taxes are levied when departing China by air or land, beyond what is already included in your ticket price.
+There are no exit fees are levied when departing China by air or land, beyond what is already included in your ticket price.

 For international departures from Lanzhou Zhongchuan Aviation hub, arrive 2-3 hours before your scheduled flight.
 For domestic flights, allow 1.5-2 hours.
 This offers ample time for check-in, security screening, and immigration procedures (for international departures).